gentoo/sci/CONTRIBUTING.md

     git checkout -b my-feature master

 ###Work on the package
 Now you are ready to work on your package of interest.
-Once you are finished you should _always_ use **[repoman](http://dev.gentoo.org/~zmedico/portage/doc/man/repoman.1.html)** to do a statical analysis of your work.
+Once you are finished you should _always_ use **[repoman](http://dev.gentoo.org/~zmedico/portage/doc/man/repoman.1.html)** to do a static analysis of your work.

 This can be done with